panchnayak/portworx-poc/px-rancher/README.md

-# Deploying rancher on a custom AWS VPC and then deploy EKS using Rancher finally deploy Portworx SDS overlay on AWS EKS
+# Deploying Portworx on EKS using Rancher

 Rancher is a K8s Management and Orchestration Platform.